Avatar (2009 film): Legacy

-In 2022, in response to the trailer for Avatar's upcoming sequel and the film's re-release, journalists again questioned the cultural relevance of the film, particularly Patrick Ryan of USA Today, who said the film had "curiously left almost no pop-culture footprint".
-In contrast, Bilge Ebiri of Vulture called others' opinions that the film had left no cultural impact "narrow-minded" and said that the film still held up well.
-A detailed overview of the Avatar franchise was reported in The New York Times in December of that year.
+In 2022, in response to Avatars re-release and the trailer for its upcoming sequel, journalists again questioned its cultural relevance.
+Patrick Ryan of USA Today said the film had "curiously left almost no pop-culture footprint".
+Bilge Ebiri of Vulture disagreed, believing that the film had held up well over the years.
+A detailed overview of the Avatar franchise was published in The New York Times in December of that year.